Comfort Manaslu Circuit Trek - 17 Days

 Medical Kit & Oximeter: Your guide carries a first aid kit and an oximeter in case of any emergencies during the trek.

-Tailor – made itinerary: You can customize the Comfort Manaslu Circuit Trek as you wish like extend the rest days and more.
+Tailor – Made Itinerary: You can customize the Comfort Manaslu Circuit Trek as you wish, like extending the rest days and more.

-Farewell dinner included: A cultural farewell dinner in Kathmandu will be organized at the end of your trip.
+Farewell Dinner Included: A cultural Farewell Dinner in Kathmandu will be organized at the end of your trip by Higher Limits Trek.

-Experience the beautiful Manaslu Region in comfort and peace.
+Experience the beautiful Manaslu Region in comfort, luxury and peace.
 This trekking includes licensed guides, porter support, and proper planned acclimatization to create a balance of adventure and comfort.
-You can book the Comfort Manaslu Circuit Trek with Higher Limits Trek & Expedition today and start planning your unforgettable Himalayan adventure with ease.
+You can book the Comfort Manaslu Circuit Trek with Higher Limits Trek & Expedition today and start planning your unforgettable Himalayan Adventure Holiday with ease.

 Short Itinerary Outline